srikartalluri/chessformer/README.md

 I'm training on gpus on google colab on free tier so not much compute power is available to train a good model on millions of games.

+Every model has tokenizer, dataset, model, and engine

 v0:
 The first model I trained is on the first 1000 games from dataset so it's not very good at playing chess.
 It does openings pretty well but bad at everything else.